ahf/onion-tex/src/pandoc/prosa_june/slides.markdown

 ## Onion Services

-\begin{itemize}[label=\textbullet]
-    \item Allows servers to be anonymous.
+- Allows servers to be anonymous.
-    \item The ".onion" Special-Use Domain Name (RFC 7686).
+- The ".onion" Special-Use Domain Name (RFC 7686).
-    \item Introduced in Tor version 0.0.6pre1 from April, 2004.
+- Introduced in Tor version 0.0.6pre1 from April, 2004.
-    \item Traffic stays within the Tor network: No need to exit the network.
+- Traffic stays within the Tor network: No need to exit the network.
-    \item Onion addresses are either 16 characters long (for version 2) or 52 characters long (for version 3). \\ \ \\
+- Onion addresses are either 16 characters long (for version 2) or 52
+  characters long (for version 3).

   Research problem: How do we handle these long addresses?
-\end{itemize}

 ## {.plain}